Jump to:Why Sudden Limb Drop Occurs, Tips to Prevent Sudden Limb Drop, Contact Us, Reviews

 Picture this: You’re walking through the forest on a hot, still day.
 Suddenly, you hear a popping sound, and then a huge branch drops just beyond your reach.
 After thanking your lucky stars that you weren’t crushed, you wonder why a tree limb should fall on such a windless, calm day?
 Googling your query, you might discover Sudden Limb Drop, a rather mysterious arboreal tendency that describes your experience.

-As Portland tree care enthusiasts, we have many cases of mysteriously fallen limbs on perfectly calm days.
+As the Best Portland tree care enthusiasts, we have seen many cases of mysteriously fallen limbs on perfectly calm days.
 Sudden branch drop, also known as sudden limb failure, happens on hot, calm days and evenings, typically in the summer.
 Observers will notice cracking or popping sounds just before large tree limbs suddenly plummet to the ground.
 Kellogg first described sudden branch drop in 1882, writing of trees “said to burst with a loud explosion, and strong limbs…(which) unexpectedly crash down, the fracture disclosing not the least cause of weakness.”

 Why Sudden Limb Drop Occurs

-Portland certified arborists could debate this question at length, as there is no industry-wide consensus.
-Most arborists suspect that it has something to do with humidity levels within the tree.
+Top Portland certified arborists could debate this question at length, as there is no industry-wide consensus.
+Most arborists in Oregon and throughout the United States suspect that it has something to do with humidity levels within the tree.
 Trees absorb water from the soil, and then distribute that water through all tissue—branches, trunk, leaves, limbs, and roots.
 The used moisture must be released somehow, and as it releases it cools the tree.

 Humans release moisture and heat through sweat.
 Dogs “sweat” out of their tongues.
 Trees release water into the atmosphere through evapotranspiration, releasing moisture through their leaves.
 However, calm, hot conditions limit how much moisture trees can release.
 One theory on sudden branch drop holds that high humidity in tree canopies limits evapotranspiration, increasing the moisture content within branches, and eventually leading to limb failure.